 One such enterprising individual is Aury Souvenir, owner of the recently launched GSD Home Improvement.
 GSD Home Improvement is a small, locally owned business specializing in painting, carpentry, landscaping, and snow plowing, servicing in Greater Portland area.

 Aury turned to the Maine Small Business Development Center hosted at USM and the Portland SCORE network for business advice and creating financial projections for his company.
-He had the organizational pieces in place, but in order to pursue the expansion into landscaping, he would need equipment, namely a riding lawn mover and a trailer to move it between client homes.
-Aury needed a small business loan to cover the cost of their purchase and turned to fellow business owners in the immigrant community for suggestions.
+He had the organizational pieces in place, but in order to pursue the expansion into landscaping, he needed equipment, namely a riding lawn mover and a trailer to move it between client homes.
+Aury required a small business loan to cover the cost of the purchase and turned to fellow business owners in the immigrant community for suggestions.
 Jocelyne Kamikazi of Burundi Star Coffee recommended that Aury reach out to CEI.

 Four months into operations, business is strong.
 Aury has three people on payroll and four subcontractors.
 The landscaping portion of the business is at 80% of capacity.
 He’s already planning for an expansion – within two years he’d like to add a second truck to double his landscaping capacity, showing that his enterprising spirit remains strong, even in unprecedented times.